Book your accomodation

 2. The price may not include everything

-City taxes – Small nightly fee (€0.50–€4) payable at the property
+City taxes – A small nightly fee (around €0.50–€4) often paid directly at the property on arrival or departure

-Breakfast – Sometimes included, sometimes extra
+Breakfast – Sometimes included in the room rate, sometimes charged as an extra

 3. Booking directly with hotels can have perks